philipwalsh/fastai.100days/README.md

 a little house cleaning on file names

 reached page 70, chapter 2, will start working on the bear recognizer next

+### day 10
+one of the tasks the bear recognizer has us doing is getting a bing api key

+easy enough, ihave the key, they actually gave me 2 , 7 day keys.

+but now i need to add the keys to my environment and win 10 is acting funny, so a reboou will hopefully resolve this.

+and yes, a reboot did indeed fix the issue.